Updated – Dec 2022

 HDFC Life and SBI Life have comparatively performed better than peers and are currently leading the private life insurance space.

 SBI Life, a joint venture between SBI and BNP Paribas Cardif, is one of the largest life insurance players in India.
 It has an unrivalled distribution strength of over 1.8 lakh trained personnel with 15+ lakh policies issued.
 With an AUM of Rs.
-1.6Tn, SBI Life has delivered strong CAGR of 17% APE from FY17-20 mainly because of CAGR of 17% by ULIPs and CAGR of 32% in individual protection segment for the same period.
-Its NBP performance has also been robust with a CAGR of 18%.
-SBI Life’s strategy is to eventually increase its proportion of protection business and decrease dependence on ULIPs (currently 70% of APE) as protection helps to gain the highest margin of 100%.
-With a lower allocation of human resource per branch and high productivity, it is the most cost efficient player with the lowest commission ratio of 3.9%.
-All these measures translate to healthy margins and an improving 61-month persistency from 54% to 59%.
-To add to it, it maintains healthy solvency margins which is the highest at 195% providing strong cushion in these testing times.
-Currently, SBILife is trading below its mean valuations at around 2.8x P/EV which makes it a good pick for your portfolio.
+2.5Tn, SBI Life has delivered a strong CAGR of 7.6% APE from FY17-22 mainly because of a 7% CAGR by ULIPs and a CAGR of 86% in the individual protection segment for the same period.
+Its NBP performance has also been robust with a CAGR of 17%.
+SBI Life’s strategy is to eventually increase its proportion of protection business and decrease dependence on ULIPs (currently 45.6% of NBP) as protection helps to gain the highest margin of 100%.
+With a lower allocation of human resource per branch and high productivity, it is the most cost-efficient player with the lowest commission ratio of 3.6%.
+All these measures translate to healthy margins.
+The company has maintained a good 13th month and 61st month persistency ratio of 85.2% & 52.5%.
+Further, it maintains healthy solvency margins which is one of the highest at 219% providing a strong cushion in these testing times.
+Currently, SBILife is trading almost at par with industry average valuations at around 3.2x P/EV which makes it a good pick for your portfolio.

 Here’s a quick video from our team on how you can select the Best Insurance Stocks: